composor/composi/README.md

 Documentation
 -------------
-To learn how to use Composi, open the [docs](./docs/index.md) folder.
+To learn how to use Composi, open the [docs](./docs/index.md) folder for project documentation, or for in depth tutorials visit the [website](https://composor.github.io)

 Summary
 -------